 While fireworks offer a dazzling display for people, they can be quite unsettling to dogs.
 Many dogs are afraid of fireworks, and some even exhibit an extreme, phobic response.
 The following tips can help:

-If you haven’t lived with your dog during a previous July 4th holiday and therefore don’t know how he’ll react to the sound of fireworks, if your dog is generally sensitive to noises or if you have a young (or senior) dog, it’s recommended that you DO NOT leave him home alone.
+If you haven’t lived with your dog during a previous July 4th holiday and therefore don’t know how they’ll react to the sound of fireworks, if your dog is generally sensitive to noises or if you have a young (or senior) dog, it’s recommended that you DO NOT leave them home alone.
 Dogs with fearful reactions to fireworks can easily panic and injure themselves in the process.
 Many panicked dogs find ways to escape from their yards and can be further injured or killed while running loose.
 Statistically, July 5th is one of the busiest days of the year for local shelters, as people go looking for lost pets.
-Remember that many neighborhoods celebrate early and continue firework festivities a few days after the 4th, so be prepared.
-Make sure your dog is wearing a properly fitted collar with up-to-date and legible contact information, just in case the unthinkable happens and he gets loose.
-If you’re unable to stay home with your dog on the 4th of July, keep him confined in an escape-proof area that he’ll be comfortable in, such as his crate or behind a baby gate in a laundry room or other small, dog-proofed area.
+Remember that some neighborhoods celebrate early and continue firework festivities a few days after the 4th, so be prepared.
+Make sure your dog is wearing a properly fitted collar with up-to-date and legible contact information, just in case the unthinkable happens and they get loose.
+If for some reason you’re unable to stay home with your dog on the 4th of July, even if you think they’ll be okay, keep them confined in an escape-proof area that they’ll be comfortable in, such as their crate or behind a baby gate in a laundry room or other small, dog-proofed area.
 Close up the windows, kick up the AC and turn up the TV or radio to help insulate your home from firework noise.
-Leave your dog with something WONDERFUL to do – like extract his dinner from a tightly stuffed KONG toy or other safe, long-lasting food delivery device.
+Leave your dog with something WONDERFUL to do – like extracting their dinner from a tightly stuffed KONG toy or other safe, long-lasting food delivery device.

-If you’re staying home with your dog (or if he will be accompanying you to a family BBQ or outing) make sure he’s nice and hungry when the sun goes down.
-Arm yourself with a pouch full of mind-blowingly tasty treats and keep him busy working and playing for treats as the fireworks blast in the distance.
-Play all his favorite games and teach him that the big BOOMS predict great, fun things will happen!
-It’s okay to comfort him if he seems worried, but stay upbeat and confident as you play with him and give him his yummy rewards, rather than focusing on how pitiful he looks.
+If you’re staying home with your dog (or if they’ll be accompanying you to a family BBQ or outing) make sure they’re nice and hungry when the sun goes down.
+Arm yourself with a pouch full of mind-blowingly tasty treats and keep them busy working and playing for treats as the fireworks blast in the distance.
+Play all their favorite games and teach them that the big BOOMS predict great, fun things will happen!
+It’s okay to comfort them if they seem worried, but stay upbeat and confident as you play and give them their yummy rewards, rather than focusing on how pitiful they look.

 Wishing you and your pack a happy and safe 4th of July from all of us at J9’s K9s!